tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/developer/module/how-to-write-a-powershell-module-manifest.md

         # ReleaseNotes of this module
         # ReleaseNotes = ''

+        # Prerelease string of this module
+        # Prerelease = ''

+        # Flag to indicate whether the module requires explicit user acceptance for install/update/save
+        RequireLicenseAcceptance = $true

+        # External dependent modules of this module
+        # ExternalModuleDependencies = @()

     } # End of PSData hashtable

 } # End of PrivateData hashtable